Marshawn Lynch

-Marshawn Terrell Lynch (born April 22, 1986) is an American former professional football player who was a running back in the National Football League (NFL) for 12 seasons.
+Marshawn Terrell Lynch (born April 22, 1986) is an American former professional football running back who played in the National Football League (NFL) for 12 seasons.
 Nicknamed "Beast Mode", he spent the majority of his career with the Seattle Seahawks.
-Lynch played college football for the California Golden Bears, earning first-team All-American honors and becoming the school's second all-time career rusher.
-He was selected by the Buffalo Bills in the first round of the 2007 NFL Draft and played three full seasons before joining Seattle during the 2010 season.
+He played college football for the California Golden Bears, earning first-team All-American honors and winning Pac-10 Offensive Player of the Year in 2006.
+Lynch was selected in the first round of the 2007 NFL draft by the Buffalo Bills, where he played three full seasons and earned Pro Bowl honors in 2008.
+He was traded to the Seahawks during the 2010 season.

-Playing for the Seahawks from 2010 to 2015, Lynch was voted to four consecutive Pro Bowls, made one first-team All-Pro selection, and twice led the league in rushing touchdowns.
+With Seattle from 2010 to 2015, Lynch twice led the league in rushing touchdowns while extending his Pro Bowl selections to five and receiving one first-team All-Pro selection.
 He also helped the team win their first Super Bowl title in Super Bowl XLVIII.
-His Beast Quake touchdown during the 2010–11 NFL playoffs, which saw him rush for 67 yards while breaking nine tackles, is considered one of the greatest NFL runs.
-Lynch retired in 2015 following an injury-plagued year, but returned to the NFL in 2017 with the Oakland Raiders.
+His Beast Quake touchdown during the 2010–11 NFL playoffs, which saw him rush for 67 yards while breaking nine tackles, is considered one of the greatest runs in NFL history.

+Lynch retired in 2015 following an injury-plagued year, but returned to the NFL in 2017 to play for the Oakland Raiders.
 After two seasons, Lynch retired a second time until he reunited with the Seahawks in 2019 for their last regular season game and playoff run.
-Since retiring for a third and final time, he has co-owned the Beasts of Fan Controlled Football (FCF) and the Bay Area Panthers of the Indoor Football League (IFL).
+Since retiring for a third and final time, he has co-owned the Seattle Kraken of the National Hockey League (NHL), Beasts of Fan Controlled Football (FCF), and the Bay Area Panthers of the Indoor Football League (IFL).

-Early life
+Early life and education

-Lynch grew up in Oakland, California with three older siblings.
-He was raised by his mother Delisa, who once held a 200-meter track record at Oakland Technical High School, the school that Marshawn later attended.
+Lynch grew up in Oakland, California, with three older siblings.
+He was raised by his mother, Delisa, who once held a 200-meter track record at Oakland Technical High School.
 Lynch started playing youth football in Oakland at a young age.